 Position Sizing And Its Impact On Risk Management

-🔑 The Basics of Position Sizing
+🔑 The Basics of Position Sizing: How Much to Risk Per Trade

 Position sizing is about controlling the amount of risk you take on with each trade.
 It’s not just about the potential profit, but also about how much you can afford to lose without jeopardizing your entire trading account.